MicrosoftDocs/quantum-docs-pr/articles/quickstarts/update.md

 ### Update the `qsharp` Python package

+The update procedure depends on whether you originally installed using conda or using the .NET CLI and pip.

 #### [Update using conda (recommended)](#tab/tabid-conda)

 1. Activate the conda environment where you installed the `qsharp` package, and then run this command to update it: